moremaaz/moremaaz/README.md

 - 👋  Hi, I’m @moremaaz
 - 👀  I’m interested in data science and machine learning applications
 - 🌱  I’m currently learning ^
 - 💞️  I’m looking to collaborate on any projects that deal with data
-- 📫 How to reach me maazk97@gmail.com

 <!---
 moremaaz/moremaaz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.